 Having a jumble of pension plans, managed portfolios, ISAs, bonds, life insurance and endowment policies can make it difficult to get a full picture of your wealth.
 During our engagement process, we will help you to identify all your resources, income, investments and liabilities.
 Our ‘Where are you today?’ questionnaire provides a sensible structure to document what you are earning, where you are investing and, perhaps most importantly, how you are spending and what you expect to spend in future.

 The bucket model illustrates three scenarios.
 If your bucket becomes empty or has too little in it, you haven’t planned sufficiently.
-Often people assume that they will be spending less money when they retire while in reality they spend more, because they have the time.
-You may find there are leaks draining away your savings though frivolous spending, or funds that are charging excessive rates, or schemes that could be consolidated to improve returns and reduce management charges.
+Often people assume that they will be spending less money when they retire while in reality, they spend more because they have the time.
+You may find there are leaks draining away your savings through frivolous spending, funds that are charging excessive rates, or schemes that could be consolidated to improve returns and reduce management charges.
 Without enough in your bucket there’ll be no working through your bucket list – so no trips to Niagara Falls, no swimming with dolphins, and that the top-of-the-range Porsche will stay resolutely on the dealership forecourt.

 Finally, the Goldilocks scenario, if you’ll forgive the mixed metaphors – you’ve got the perfect amount in the bucket.
 It’s healthily topped up and there’s no danger of it running dry.
 You’ve gauged it just right so there’s plenty in there to enjoy your comfortable retirement but you’ve also had the freedom to have lived and enjoyed your life along the way.